asen/smg/docs/smg.md

 ## Concepts overview

 SMG uses the (excellent) [rrdtool](http://oss.oetiker.ch/rrdtool/) tool to store the values it fetches from external services into so called Round Robin Database (RRD) files.
-Both cacti and mrtg (in rrdtool mode) use rrdtool, so chances are you are already familiar with what to expect from these.
 Check the tool homepage for more details but in a nutshell RRD files are with fixed (upon creation) size which store series of numbers over different periods using bigger averaging steps the older the data gets.
-So rrdtool (and in turn - SMG) keeps most recent data (by default - 96h in SMG) into the minimal for SMG run interval (default -every minute) granularity (which corresponds to maximal resolution) and older data gets averaged over longer period and kept like that (at smaller resolution).
+So rrdtool (and in turn - SMG) keeps most recent data (by default - 96h in SMG) into the minimal for SMG run interval (default - every-minute) granularity (which corresponds to maximal resolution) and older data gets averaged over longer period and kept like that (at smaller resolution).

 ### Concepts - TOC